 For example, research suggests that cannabis may help with symptoms relating to chronic pain, nausea, lack of appetite, sleep disorders, seizures, and more.
-But can cannabis and CBD treat autism?
-There’s been some recent news stories on the topic as of late, but is the use of marijuana for autism credible in a clinical sense?
+However, can cannabis and CBD treat autism symptoms?
+There’s been some recent news stories on the topic, but is the use of marijuana for autism feasible in a clinical sense?

-Believe it or not, there actually are a handful of credible academic publications on the use of marijuana for autism.
-Additionally, Israeli researchers are conducting an ongoing investigation on the potential effects of CBD for autism spectrum disorder.
+Believe it or not, there are a handful of credible academic publications on using marijuana for autism.
+Additionally, Israeli researchers are conducting an ongoing investigation on the potential effects of CBD on autism spectrum disorder.
 Let’s take a closer look at some of the details.

 What Is Autism?

-Autism Spectrum Disorder (ASD), more commonly known as autism, is a neurodevelopmental condition that is typically diagnosed in early childhood.
-As a spectrum disorder, ASD has a wide range of symptoms; rarely are two people with autism affected in precisely the same way.
+Autism spectrum disorder (ASD), more commonly known as autism, is a neurodevelopmental condition typically diagnosed in early childhood.
+As a spectrum disorder, ASD has a wide range of symptoms; rarely are two people affected by autism in precisely the same way.

 Common symptoms of autism include: